The fullness conjectures for products of elliptic curves

+Step B) is much simpler than in the first version of this paper, relying on an elementary category-theoretic result (Proposition \ref{p6.1}).

-The present method remains unfortunately very special to products of elliptic curves and not prone to generalisation, as far as I have seen.
+As far as I have seen, the present method remains unfortunately very special to products of elliptic curves and not prone to generalisation.
 It raises nevertheless interesting questions about the generality of the \emph{result}.
-For example, let $A$ be an abelian variety of a type for which one of the conjectures is known ``in the strong sense'' (for $A$ and all its powers), e.g. one taken from the examples in \cite[A.7]{milne3} lifted to characteristic $0$.
+For example, let $X$ be an abelian variety of a type for which one of the conjectures is known ``in the strong sense'' (for $X$ and all its powers), e.g. one taken from the examples in \cite[A.7]{milne3} lifted to characteristic $0$.
 Can one prove the same for the other conjectures?
+At least, Corollary \ref{c3.1} shows that ``weak sense'' implies ``strong sense'' for these other conjectures.

-This work was done in 2019, and was given a brief announcement in the algebraic geometry seminar of IMJ-PRG on June 20, 2019\footnote{Except that the Ogus conjecture was optimistically announced to be proven for $X$ over any number field, due to a incorrect weight argument.}.
-For some reason, I didn't release it until now.
-Since then, Mingmin Chen and Charles Vial have also proven the de Rham-Betti conjecture for products of elliptic curves in \cite{chen-vial}.
-Their approach is quite different, and relies on Deligne's ``Hodge = absolute Hodge'' theorem for abelian varieties and on Wüstholz's analytic subgroup theorem (which is also implicitly used here when we apply \cite[7.5.3]{andre}).
-It can be hoped that each approach sheds light on the other.
+This work was done in 2019, and was given a brief announcement in the algebraic geometry seminar of IMJ-PRG on June 20, 2019.
+Since then, Kreutz, Shen and Vial have also proven the de Rham-Betti conjecture for products of elliptic curves in \cite{chen-vial}.
+Instead of Chow-Lefschetz motives, they use André's category of motivated motives and his ``Hodge = motivated'' theorem for abelian varieties to reduce to the Hodge conjecture.